belshikun/belshikun.github.io/content/dnd/castalia-log-3.md

 "What are you doing here?
 Who is Tharruk?" asks Valya.

-"My name is Xatriq," replies the skeleton.
+"My name is **Xatriq**," replies the skeleton.
 "I am an honored guest of Tharruk, master of this place.
 You will regret what you have done here!
 You will regret harming me!"

 "We heard you talking about "festivities"," says Aurelia.
 "What were you referring to?"